ridvansg/Spot-EC2-Github-runner-Docker-compose-Cloudflare-DNS/README.md

 2. **Domain Name Configuration**: Fill in the `domain_name` variable with your registered domain above.
 3. **Cloudflare Token**: Create a Cloudflare API token with necessary permissions: All zones - Zone:Read, Page Rules:Edit, DNS:Edit.
 Use 'Client IP Address Filtering' for enhanced security.
 ![Cloudflare Token on UI](img/cloudflare_token.png)
-4. **Token Setup**: Set this token in the `cloudflare_api_token` variable.
+4. **Token Setup**: Set the above token in the `cloudflare_api_token` variable.
 5. **Cloudflare Zone ID**: Enter the `cloudflare_zone_id` variable.
-Use the Cloudflare UI to find this ID.
+Use the Cloudflare UI to find it.
 ![Cloudflare Zone ID on UI](img/cloudflare_zone_id.png)
 6. **AWS CLI Profile**: Establish an AWS CLI profile as guided [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).
 7. **AWS Key Pair**: Generate an AWS key pair in your target `aws_region`, and download the `.pem` file.
 8. **GitHub Runner Registration**: Navigate to your GitHub repository: Settings -> Actions -> Runners.
 Click "New self-hosted Runner" to generate a token.
 ![Github Runner Token on UI](img/github_runner_token.png)
 9. **Token Configuration**: Input the GitHub token into the `github_token` variable.
-Ignore any instructions GitHub provides here as this project automates those steps.
+Ignore the other commands on that page as this project automates them.
 10. **Traefik Variables**: Configure Traefik variables by following [these instructions](https://github.com/tiangolo/full-stack-fastapi-postgresql/blob/master/deployment.md).
 If `traefik_docker_compose_path` is unset or empty, the Traefik integration will be disabled.
    When used, the `traefik_docker_compose_path` should point to the "docker-compose.traefik.yml" from a project based on the FastAPI template project (https://github.com/fastapi/full-stack-fastapi-template).
-   With small changes, this variable could point to any docker-compose yml file that need to de deployed to the github runner instance before the github actions are triggered.
+   With small changes, this variable could point to any docker-compose yml file that need to de deployed to the EC2 docker-compose instance before the github actions are triggered.
 11. **Initialization**: Run `terraform init`.
 12. **Deployment**: Run `terraform apply`.